Andrés Schetino

-Edgardo Andrés Schetino Yancev (born 26 May 1994) is a Uruguayan footballer who plays as a central midfielder for Centro Atlético Fénix.
+Edgardo Andrés Schetino Yancev (born 26 May 1994) is a Uruguayan footballer who plays as a central midfielder for Fénix in Uruguay.

 Club career

 Fénix

 Born in Montevideo, Schetino is a youth exponent from Club Atlético Fénix.
 On 17 August 2013 he made his professional – and Primera División – debut, starting in a 1–2 home loss against El Tanque Sisley.

 Schetino scored his first goal as a professional on 29 March 2015, but in a 1–2 home loss against River Plate.
 He added another on 6 June, in a 3–0 home win against Cerro.

 Fiorentina

 In November 2015, Schetino agreed to a move to Fiorentina for a fee of €3.5 million.
 He signed a contract with Viola on 22 January 2016, being loaned to Livorno six days later.

 On 29 July 2016, after making no appearances during the second half of the season, Schetino signed a one-year loan deal with Sevilla Atlético, newly promoted to Segunda División.

 On 9 August 2018, Schetino joined to Serie B club Cosenza on loan until 30 June 2019.